Deng's Six Conceptions: Change of the country's name

-Since the publication of Deng Xiaoping's Six Points in the People's Daily on June 26, 1983, famous figures on both sides of the Taiwan Strait, including former Kuomintang Chairman Hung Hsiu-chu as well as ordinary Taiwanese people have all said that during the Deng Xiaoping era, the PRC had negotiated on the national flag, national name and national anthem between the two governments.
-On October 29, 2001, then-state leader Jiang Zemin met with a delegation from the China Unification Alliance in Zhongnanhai, Beijing.
+Since the publication of Deng Xiaoping's Six Points in the People's Daily on 26 June 1983, public figures on both sides of the Taiwan Strait, including former Kuomintang chairwoman Hung Hsiu-chu, as well as members of the Taiwanese public, have said that during the Deng Xiaoping era, the PRC negotiated the national flag, national name, and national anthem with the other side.
+On 29 October 2001, then General Secretary Jiang Zemin met with a delegation from the China Unification Alliance in Zhongnanhai, Beijing.

-Deng Xiaoping's view that the name of the People's Republic of China could be changed for the sake of the great cause of unification was not included in Deng's Six Points published in the People's Daily on June 26, 1983.
-However, the view that "under the 'one China' principle, everything can be discussed" was generally accepted and continued by the top leaders, including the government.
-In November 2002, Jiang Zemin, General Secretary of the CCP Central Committee, reiterated in his report at the 16th CCP National Congress that "under the 'one China' principle, everything can be discussed", which was summarized as "three things that can be discussed".
-After that, the basic principles and bottom line were determined.
+Deng Xiaoping's view that the name of the People's Republic of China could be changed for the sake of unification was not included in Deng's Six Points, published in the People's Daily on 26 June 1983.
+However, the view that "under the 'one China' principle, everything can be discussed" was generally accepted and maintained by top leaders.
+In November 2002, Jiang Zemin, general secretary of the CCP Central Committee, reiterated in his report at the 16th CCP National Congress that "under the 'one China' principle, everything can be discussed", which was summarized as "three things that can be discussed".
+After that, these positions became part of the established policy framework.